imbo/imboclient-java/README.md

 Converts the image to another type.

 * `(String) type` The type to convert to.
-Supported types are: 'gif', 'jpg' and 'png'.
+Supported types are: "gif", "jpg" and "png".

 **crop()**